 What do these terms mean?

-Naturally Derived: Ingredients occurring from natural produce that undergo chemical processes like esterification or hydrolysis etc.
+Naturally Derived: Ingredients occurring from a natural source that undergo some chemical processes like extraction, esterification or hydrolysis etc.

 While we thoroughly believe in using naturally derived botanicals for enhancing the efficacy of our formulations (sometimes using even phyto actives) everything is a chemical around us.
 We at ilana aren't repelled against using synthetic lab derived actives as long as they are safe and non toxic on your skin and kind to the planet.
 We ensure in such cases that these lab derived synthetics are certified organic or approved for use in formulations by these certification bodies in order to give you the best of what's available.
 To add to this point, certification bodies have stringent audits and laws that helps a consumer trust the label.